There were two great things about being taller than my older sister by age five.

 When Baby D was born, the only thing we had to shop for were diapers.
 Score.

 Unlike me, my older sister had the holy grail of in-laws: the doting grandma who followed my sister’s childcare rules and also sewed.
-Doting Grandma made First Niece adorable Halloween costumes.
-Older Sister shared First Niece’s pictures online, garnering thousands of likes each year.
+Doting Grandma made First Nephew adorable Halloween costumes.
+Older Sister shared First Nephew’s pictures online, garnering thousands of likes each year.

 My own mother was dead (and she was seriously crap at sewing when she was alive).
 I wasn’t remotely crafty.
 I figured Baby D was doomed to mass produced costumes.